wso2-attic/choreo-examples/ipaas/micro-integrator/JMS-consumer-and-producer/README.md

 These samples demonstrate how to create an integration that consumes messages from a JMS queue and sends those messages to another JMS queue.

 ## Setting up ActiveMQ
-- For this sample, [ActiveMQ](https://activemq.apache.org/download.html) is used as the broker.
+- In this sample, ActiveMQ is used as the broker.
+You can download ActiveMQ from their official website: [ActiveMQ](https://activemq.apache.org/download.html).

 ## Setting up additional configurations
 - JMS transport details should be added to the deployment.toml